xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

     - pt_antlr

   - Clone the ```https://github.com/"username"/models.git``` repository
-    - NOTE: Do NOT import these project into your workspace.
+    - __NOTE!__: Do NOT import these project into your workspace.

   - Apply required preferences
-    NOTE TODO: Most, but not all of these are in c:/git/bridgepoint/utilities/build/plugin_customization.ini.
+    __NOTE TODO__: Most, but not all of these are in c:/git/bridgepoint/utilities/build/plugin_customization.ini.
 We can probably put them all in here, and specify it when the -pluginCustimization flag to the VM.
 We should also be able to set the unit test history here.

-  - TODO: Make sure the default installation imported this: ```~/build/git/bridgepoint/doc-bridgepoint/process/development-workspace-setup/xtUML_dev_eclipse_addons.p2f```
+  - __TODO__: Make sure the default installation imported this: ```~/build/git/bridgepoint/doc-bridgepoint/process/development-workspace-setup/xtUML_dev_eclipse_addons.p2f```

   - Exit BridgePoint